valeriecasey/ai-soap-notes-mvp/README.md

-# AI-Powered Transcription for SOAP Notes
+# Transcription for SOAP Notes

-This project is an AI-powered application that transcribes veterinarian-patient conversations into structured SOAP notes, minimizing manual documentation for mobile veterinary practitioners.
+This project is an application that transcribes veterinarian-patient conversations into structured SOAP notes, minimizing manual documentation.

 ## Project Structure